 18.104.22.168.
 The Chairperson of the Panel is empowered to control the conduct of the hearing, and to have authorized persons administer an oath to any witness.
 The rules of evidence do not apply.

 22.214.171.124.
 When a voluntary resolution does not occur, the Hearing Panel, within 30 days following completion of the hearing, will issue to the Parties and Amway a written statement of facts and a non-binding recommendation for resolution, including, if appropriate, the imposition of certain sanctions.
-Within two weeks of receiving that recommendation each Party shall inform the Panel and the other Parties in writing whether that Party: (a) accepts the recommended resolution in its entirety; (b) accepts some specific portions of the recommended resolution and rejects the others; or (c) rejects the recommended resolution in its entirety.
+Within 14 days of receiving that recommendation each Party shall inform the Panel and the other Parties in writing whether that Party: (a) accepts the recommended resolution in its entirety; (b) accepts some specific portions of the recommended resolution and rejects the others; or (c) rejects the recommended resolution in its entirety.
 Any Party may demand arbitration of any unresolved Dispute under Rule 11.5.

 11.5.2.
 Class Action Waiver: The Parties mutually waive any right to assert any Dispute as a class, collective or representative action, or to participate in any Dispute asserted as such.

 11.5.3.
 No Class Arbitration: The Parties agree that, if the Class Action Waiver at Rule 11.5.2 is found to be void or unenforceable for any reason, any motion to have the Dispute certified as a class action, and any ensuing class action should it be certified, must be heard and disposed of only by a court, and not by an arbitrator; class action claims cannot be submitted to arbitration under these Rules under any circumstances.